awsdocs/amazon-glacier-developer-guide/doc_source/uploading-an-archive-single-op-using-java.md

    In addition to the data you want to upload, you need to provide a checksum \(SHA\-256 tree hash\) of the payload, the vault name, the content length of the data, and your account ID\.

    If you don't provide an account ID, then the account ID associated with the credentials you provide to sign the request is assumed\.
-For more information, see [Using the AWS SDK for Java with Amazon Glacier](using-aws-sdk-for-java.md)\.
+For more information, see [Using the AWS SDK for Java with Amazon S3 Glacier](using-aws-sdk-for-java.md)\.

 1. Execute the `uploadArchive` method by providing the request object as a parameter\.

-   In response, Amazon Glacier returns an archive ID of the newly uploaded archive\.
+   In response, Amazon S3 Glacier \(Glacier\) returns an archive ID of the newly uploaded archive\.

 The following Java code snippet illustrates the preceding steps\.